micolous/pcprox/README.md

 # pcprox python module

-This is an open-source reimplementation of the functionality available in the `CmdpcProx` utility for the RF IDeas pcProx USB readers, as a Python 3 module.
+This is an open-source reimplementation of the functionality available in the `CmdpcProx` utility for the RFIDeas pcProx USB readers, as a Python 3 module.

 This has been tested with the RDR-6081AKU/APU (pcProx 125kHz HID Prox Desktop USB reader).
 It might work with other readers, but I don't have any other readers to test.

 This implements [the proprietary and undocumented USB HID commands][1] that `CmdpcProx` uses to control the device.
-As such, this will unbind the `usbhid` (keyboard) driver from the device in order to allow direct control.

 This differs from some [other][2] [implementations][3] in that it **does not** use `evdev` to access the device.
 This also **does not** require the closed